speterlin/smartxchange/README.md

 * Delayed_job_active_record and Sendgrid-ruby for sending and tracking emails

-* Opengraph Parser for displaying link images and Rails_autolink for recognizing links in text
+* Opengraph_parser for displaying link images and Rails_autolink for recognizing links in text

 * Searchkick for searching users and posts